Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

-`bl_sync`, `bl_read`, `bl_find_section` are my basic tools to do polymorphic ELF file handling.
+`bl_sync`, `bl_read`, `bl_find_section` are my basic tools for polymorphic ELF file handling.

-To let the user set its own encryption algorithm, the library provides some utilities that I am presenting below :
+To let the user set its own encryption algorithm, the library also provides some utilities -- `bl_naive_crypter`, `bl_encrypt_section`,  that I am presenting below :

 ### Applying encryption

 `bl_naive_crypter` will be the heart of our library.
-It finds the section to edit, read its content, then calls the crypter function.
+It finds the section to edit, read its content and calls the crypter function.

 ```c
 /**